BaguetteEngineering/heroku-database-backups/README.md

 **Heartbeat**

 You can add a `HEARTBEAT_URL` to the script so a request gets sent every time a backup is made.
-All you have to do is add the variable value like:
+Open an account on https://healthchecks.io/, create a new check, and add its URL as a config variable like:

 ```
 heroku config:add HEARTBEAT_URL=https://hearbeat.url -a my-database-backups